 Per the 2002 Salinas General Plan, the "Park" designation allows for existing and proposed public and private recreation sites for parks and golf courses.
 Activity areas that may be developed include large multipurpose fields for community events and informal recreation, areas for active sports play, tot lots, picnic areas, multipurpose sports fields and courts, golf courses, concessions, community event space, outdoor amphitheaters, nature study centers, maintenance/support facilities, and caretaker facilities.
 Interim agricultural uses would be permitted on sites designated for park use until such time as park facilities are constructed.

-The project site is currently designated as "Park" in the General Plan and the project is mostly consistent with Salinas General Plan Policies.
-The proposed General Plan Amendment would not change the existing land use designation of the project site, but would amend the General Plan Land Use and Circulation Policy Map to revise the circulation system to modify the Bernal Street and Kern Street/Constitution Boulevard future extensions so as not to transverse through the project site.
-The amendment would shift the Bernal Street extension to the south within the project site and would transverse through the southern portion of the site.
-The amendment would also shift the Kern Street/Constitution Boulevard future extensions to the east of the project site through existing agricultural fields.
+The project site is currently designated as "Park" in the General Plan.
+The proposed Amendment is consistent with Salinas General Plan Policies.
+The proposed General Plan Amendment would not change the existing designation for the project site, but would amend the General Plan Land Use and Circulation Policy Map to revise the circulation system to modify the Bernal Street and Kern Street/Constitution Boulevard future extensions so they would not transverse through most of the project site.
+The proposed project would shift the Bernal Street extension to the south within the project site and would transverse through the southern portion of the site.
+The proposed project would also shift the Kern Street/Constitution Boulevard future extensions to the east of the project site through existing agricultural fields.

-The General Plan and related Environmental Impact Report (EIR) contemplated the conversion of the Carr Lake as open space and park and recreational uses.
-The project is consistent with General Plan Goal COS-7, by providing and developing ample park and recreational facilities that offer a variety of recreational facilities.
-The project conforms with General Plan Policy COS-7.1, by developing a high-quality public park system that provides adequate space and facilities for a variety of recreational opportunities conveniently accessible to all Salinas residents.
-The project complies with General Plan Policy COS-7.2, by maximizing the use of built and natural features to develop a citywide network of parks and open space with Carr Lake, Gabilan Creek, and the Sherwood Park/Rodeo Grounds complex as essential elements of the open space network.
+The proposed project is consistent with Salinas General Plan Goals and Policies.
+Both the General Plan and the related General Plan Environmental Impact Report (EIR) contemplated the conversion of the Carr Lake as open space and park and recreational uses.
+The proposed Park and Recreational Facilities use on the project site is consistent with General Plan Goal COS-7, by providing and developing ample park and recreational facilities that offer a variety of recreational facilities.
+The project also complies with General Plan Policy COS-7.1, by developing a high-quality public park system that provides adequate space and facilities for a variety of recreational opportunities conveniently accessible to all Salinas residents.
+The project also complies with General Plan Policy COS-7.2, by maximizing the use of built and natural features to develop a citywide network of parks and open space with Carr Lake, Gabilan Creek, and the Sherwood Park/Rodeo Grounds complex as essential elements of the open space network.